Seteco/Somorrostro/Generating-Badges.md

 - `multiply=NUMBER`

   Multiply the value with this number.
+The default is `1`.

 - `divide=NUMBER`

   Divide the value with this number.
+The default is `1`.

 - `label_color=COLOR`